liuhongbo/DesktopIppOAuth/README.md

 DesktopIppOAuth
 ==============

-A Libaray for desktop application to get the OAuth Access Token of Intuit Partner Platform Rest APIs.
+A Library for desktop application to get the OAuth Access Token of Intuit Partner Platform Rest APIs.
 It uses a OWIN selfhost web api 2.0 to receive the OAuth callback so that you don't need to implment a separated web site just for receiving the tokens.

 Quick Start